 Why Do You Write?

+Because I can’t live this life and not write.
+I’ll quote Maya Angelou to better explain: “There is no greater agony than bearing an untold story inside you.”
 My world is filled with color.
 In my head, I have walking angels, old gods, and the dust of the dead.
 Goddesses who wear the sky for their saris.
 Sparkle-eyed shamans and Catholic priests.
 Lost children.
-Crazy old men and women who speak to the spirits.
+“Mad” people who speak to the spirits.
 The damned, wearing rope burns around their necks from their sudden jolt into the ether.
 The sainted, who wear shadows of the damned inside themselves, inside their own darkness.
 Dead-eyed new-collars, washed out like worn shirts and packing the bellies of commuter trains.
 Rainbows that shatter apart and bless the earth with their wet, crystalline shards.
 The night sky that sticks diamonds into her skin and calls them sacred.
 Bible kings and pagan queens.
-And an eight-year old frizzy-haired little girl who wears my face and stubbornly clings to my hand (and I would not have it any other way).
+And an eight-year old frizzy-haired little child who wears my face and stubbornly clings to my hand (and I would not have it any other way).

 And that’s the short list.